CSpanias/cspanias.github.io/_posts/2024-01-18-HTB - Pilgrimage.md

 sudo incursore.sh -H 10.10.11.219 --type All
 ```

-[`incursore`](https://github.com/wirzka/incursore) produces a lot of output, but it neatly organized them into files and directories for us:
+[`incursore`](https://github.com/wirzka/incursore) produces a lot of output, but it neatly organizes them into files and directories for us:

 ```bash
 $ tree 10.10.11.219/